plantbreeding/BrAPI-Dataset/docker/README.md

 eval $(docker-machine env main)
 ```

-## Build & run
+## Build & run the container

 ```
 ./docker/up.sh
 ```

-Access pgAdmin on http://localhost:5050 or http://$(docker-machine ip main):5050 (if running in a docker machine)
+Access postgres on localhost:5432 (or $(docker-machine ip main):5432 if running in a docker machine)

-## Run a shell inside one of the containers
+## Run a shell inside one of the container

 ```
-./docker/shell.sh postgres # Enters the postgres container's shell ./docker/shell.sh pgadmin  # Enters the pgadmin container's shell
+./docker/shell.sh postgres # Enters the postgres container's shell
 ```

-## Delete the containers & images
+## Delete the container & image

 ```
 ./docker/purge.sh